 I feel like every cookbook author has that one recipe in their cookbook that they know isn't going to be super popular, but they loved it so much that they just couldn't bear to cut it.
 What is that recipe for you?

 Oh, good question!
 That’s going to be the Chicken Tikka Masala with Cauliflower and Red Bell Pepper.
 My boys love curries so I’ve developed a bunch of different curry-based recipes over the years and we absolutely love them.
-Although this recipe may seem unfamiliar or exotic to some, it’s actually such a down-home, comforting family meal.
+It’s actually such a down-home, comforting family meal.

 What do you think would surprise people the most about these recipes?